claire-codes/blog-com/_posts/2016-02-15-spies-in-jasmine-and-sinon.markdown

 ### What's your point?

-You say tomato, I say tomato. :tomato:
+You say tomato, I say tomato. 🍅

-One man's stub :mag: is another man's mock :mag_right:, which is another person's spy :mag:, which is another person's test double :mag_right:.
+One man's stub 🔎 is another man's mock 🔍, which is another person's spy 🔎, which is another person's test double 🔍.
 When you assume that you know that you know what that testing framework is talking about, you make an __ASS__ out of __U__ and __ME__.

 _This post was inspired by the day I lost wondering why my Jasmine spy wasn't behaving how I thought it should.
 Curse you `.and.callThrough()`!!_